 Which States Have No Income Tax?

-The following states don’t have income tax:
+The following are tax-free states (don’t have income tax):

 - New Hampshire